pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       [file|stderr], default: file; DETAIL:
                                       [all|paths|summary], default: all.
 Default:
                                       EnvVar PYWBEMCLI_LOG, or all.
-      -v, --verbose                   Display extra information about the processing.
+      -v, --verbose / --no-verbose    Display extra information about the processing.
       --version                       Show the version of this command and the pywbem package and exit.